lcjensen/SleepingGodsMarkdown/README.md

 Inititial setup is easiest to do on a pc first and then syncronize to iphone/android device.

 - Download and extract repository
 - From your phone create new Obsidian Vault with either Obsidian Sync or with other cloud service.
-I have tested this setup using Obsidian Sync and iCloud.
-If you after initial setup only need to access the files via your phone I think using Icloud in your browser works well.
-Otherwise, install Obisidian to your pc/mac and open the vault you created.
+I have tested this setup using Obsidian Sync.
+It's a paid service, but workds really great.
+If you're on an iphone obsidian works great with icloud.
+If you're on an android and windows pc, then onedrive also works really great.
 - Copy all the files from the repository into your vault.
 - Make a copy of the folder Default and rename to something that makes sense to you, i.e. Campaign1.
 - Edit the queries so the FROM statement looks into the new folder rather than the default folder: "FROM "Sleeping Gods - Distant Skies/Default/Locations"" -> "FROM "Sleeping Gods - Distant Skies/Campaign1/Locations""